 Transporting 90% of all manufactured goods, container shipping is one of the most complex industries in the world.
-This is why it is one of the industries that will reap the largest benefits from applying AI technology to its operations.
-There are millions of combinations in which one can ship containers from A to B, and every single decision needs to take multiple factors into account.
-For example, to change the ETA of a single port call you need to be aware of berth availability, transhipments, impact on bunker usage, weather conditions, and so on.
+This is why, it is one of the industries that will reap the largest benefits from applying AI technology to its operations.
+There are millions of combinations in which one can ship containers from A to B. And every single decision needs to take multiple factors into account.
+For example, to change the ETA of a single port call one needs to be aware of berth availability, transshipments, impact on bunker usage, weather conditions, and so on.

 At Portchain, we are leveraging what we believe are the two most important AI value drivers in container shipping: Prediction and Optimization.

 - Prediction: A basic condition in shipping is that you always need to be ready for disruptions as they occur constantly.
-Weather, equipment breakdowns, and other events cause 48 percent of container ships to arrive more than 12 hours behind their original schedule.
-Using machine learning we can, for example, predict potential berth conflicts sooner, and allow the planner to respond both more quickly and proactively to disruptions.
+Weather, equipment breakdowns, and other events cause 48% of container ships to arrive more than 12 hours behind their original schedule.
+Using machine learning we can, for example, predict potential berth conflicts sooner.
+This allows planners to respond both more quickly and proactively to disruptions.

 Given the complexity in shipping, all companies rely heavily on experienced operational planners.
-When resolving operational conflicts, they draw on their experience to make the right trade-offs to create the operational plans that are most beneficial to themselves and their stakeholders under the given constraints.
+When resolving operational conflicts, they draw on their experience to make the right trade-offs.
+This way, creating the operational plans that are most beneficial to themselves and their stakeholders under the given constraints.
 At Portchain, we have seen how AI enhanced decision support can support planners in these situations, as a GPS giving you different optimal options to choose from.
 Different solutions may optimize specific KPIs e.g., lowest cost, least impact on the network, or maximum asset utilization.
-Ultimately the experience of the planner that ensures that the best plan is chosen for a particular situation.
+Ultimately, the experience of the planner ensures that the best plan is chosen for a particular situation.

 At Portchain, supporting operational planners to make more optimal decisions is our core mission.
-When a planner needs to make a decision, our algorithms synthesize all crucial information and constraints, calculate and compare millions of potential solutions, and present the optimal solutions to choose from — all in less than 60 seconds.
-The planners can then in turn tweak and compare options to select the preferred solution, relying on their vast experience, like the chess players mentioned earlier.
+When a planner needs to make a decision, our algorithms synthesize all crucial information and constraints.
+Plus, they calculate and compare millions of potential solutions, and present the optimal solutions to choose from — all in less than 60 seconds.
+In turn, the planners can then tweak and compare options to select the preferred solution, relying on their vast experience, like the chess players mentioned earlier.
 Our AI enhanced decision support products for terminals and carriers help planners reduce cost and maximize capacity, while always remaining in full control.
-Visit us at www.portchain.com to read more about our products and how they can help you optimize your terminal and carrier operations.
+Read more about our products and how they can help you optimize your terminal and carrier operations.

 Calum McClelland.
 (2017, December 4). ’The Difference Between Artificial Intelligence, Machine Learning, and Deep Learning’.
 Medium